-The partnership is a relation between persons who have agreed to share the profits of a business carried on by all or any of them acting for all.
+A partnership is a relationship between persons who have agreed to share the profits of a business carried on by all or any of them acting for all.

-- There must be two or more person to form a partnership.
+- There must be two or more persons to form a partnership

-- The business may be carried on by all or any one of them acting for all.
+- The business may be carried on by all or any of the partners acting for all

-The persons who form a partnership are individually called partners and the collective name given to them is a firm.
-The maximum number of partners is limited to 10 in case of banking business and 20 in case of trading concern.
+The persons who form a partnership are individually called “partners.”
+The collective name given to them is a “firm.”
+The maximum number of partners is limited to 10 in banking businesses and 20 in trading concerns.

-Though sharing of gain is a very important element of a partnership business, but not a conclusive proof of being a partner.
-There are examples that person sharing in the gain, are not considered as partners.
-For example
+Sharing the gain is an important element of a partnership.
+However, it is not conclusive proof of being a partner.
+There are examples of entities that share in a firm’s gain without being considered partners.
+For example:

-- An employee paid on the basis of profit.
+- Employees paid on the basis of profit

-- A lender receiving a rate of interest varying with the amount of profit.
+- Lenders who receive a rate of interest that varies with the amount of profit

-Partnership relation is based on an agreement that may be written or oral one.
-Even oral agreement is not necessary, partnership can be implied from the acts of the persons engaged in the enterprise.
-It is, however, better that agreement be made in writing.
+Partnerships are based on an agreement that may be written or oral.
+Even oral agreements may not be necessary; partnerships can be implied from the acts of the persons engaged in the enterprise.